 The Best Books on Mary, Queen of Scots

 As my favorite historical figure, I have read a number of great books about Mary, Queen of Scots.
 Mary Stuart has long been a romanticized figure in Scottish and British history, a doomed queen set up for failure against her formidable cousin, Queen Elizabeth I. Mary’s story is so much more than her downfall, though.
 Crowned as an infant, forced to flee Scotland for France as a child, and thrown into the crosshairs of the Protestant Reformation in the 1560s, Mary, Queen of Scots, is an enduring example of the struggles queens regnant faced during the Renaissance.
 Here, I’ll be sharing some of the best books I’ve read on Mary Stuart, in the hopes that you might enjoy learning more about this important, and often-misunderstood historical queen!
-The first section features non-fiction books, while the second section offers a selection of the best historical fiction about Mary, Queen of Scots:
+The first section features non-fiction books, while the second section offers a selection of the best historical fiction books about Mary, Queen of Scots:

-Books Featured in this Reading Guide:
+Books About Mary, Queen of Scots, Featured in this Reading Guide:

 This post is a part of my What to Read series, where I share themed reading lists and book guides based on genre, time period, theme, or author.